-Today (Thursday, March 26) Pettit went back to Charlotte for the bird and returned her home — to Wofford’s campus.
+On Thursday, March 26, Pettit went back to Charlotte for the bird and returned her home — to Wofford’s campus.
 A number of faculty, students and staff were on hand in front of Main Building as Pettit cradled the hawk before gently lifting her out of his arms so she could majestically take flight into a nearby tree.
 She remained perched there for a while — catching her bearings and seemingly posing for photos and video from visiting news media — before flying away.

 This is just one of many red-tailed hawks and other similar creatures who share the campus with Wofford’s students, faculty and staff.